 Monkey Business Adventure Park – McHenry, Maryland

 If adventure is your thing, you need to spend a day at Monkey Business Adventure Park.
-This place has zip lines, climbing walls, a ropes course and so much more.
+This place has zip lines, climbing walls, an aerial ropes course and so much more.

 There is also a 3-acre corn maze to get lost in at the McHenry, Maryland adventure park.
 This is the perfect place for a fall day if you’re looking for some thrills.

 Still seeking some adventure on a fall day?
 How about living dangerously?
 Check out the Go Ape Monkey Drop in Rockville, Maryland.
 This might be a bit too much for some, but yet just the right amount for those thrill seeking teens and adults.

 You’ll be dropped from a 40-foot platform at speeds of up to 30mph.
 Do you think you can do it?
 You’ll have to overcome your nerves to leap off the platform!

 There is more to do at Go Ape than just the Monkey Drop, though.
 Like Monkey Business Adventure Park in McHenry, Go Ape offers treetop adventures courses that include ziplines, and tree-to-tree obstacle crossings and even a Tarzan swing.

 Clark’s Elioak Farm – Ellicott City, Maryland